 using Mimi to the top of any julia code file that employs the Mimi API.

 To access the models in the MimiRegistry, you first need to connect your julia installation with the central Mimi registry of Mimi models.
 This central registry is like a catalogue of models that use Mimi that is maintained by the Mimi project.
+For more information about the Mimi Registry see Explanations: Models as Packages, and note that for simplicity we aim to start phasing out use of a Mimi Registry for the General Registry as explained there.
 To add this registry, run the following command at the julia package REPL:

 pkg> registry add https://github.com/mimiframework/MimiRegistry.git

 You only need to run this command once on a computer.